rosendomendoza/student-management.system/README.md

 # what is thos project?
-This app implement a Student Management System with the basic operation:
+This app implement a Student Management System GUI with the basic operation:
 1. Add
 2. Edit